OracleJustin/ODA-Alexa/server/README.md

+# Node Server

+This file creates a node server that will serve as an endpoint for both Amazon Alexa as well as Oracle Digital Assistant

-# Sample Alexa Skill
+# Requirements

-Creating an Alexa skill called *acme insurance* along with a Webhook channel lets you chat with a specific bot.

-## Requirements
+## Amazon

 Set up a developer account in the Amazon Developer Portal.
 Choose **Alexa Skills Kit**.

-## Configuring the singleBot Skill
+### Configuring the singleBot Skill

 ### Create a Webhook Channel